nrakochy/nrakochy.github.io/ember/_posts/2015-04-27-Ember-Controller-Is-Not-Rails-Controller.md

 of confusion for me.

 There are a few assumptions that I have made, and now realize the need to go back and get the basic terminology correct before proceeding.

-Without further ado... the Ember controller...
+Without further ado... the `Ember controller`...

 According to the Ember docs, [Ember controllers](http://guides.emberjs.com/v1.11.0/controllers/):

     allow you to decorate your models with display logic

 The Ember controller is a decorator!
 (Check out Martin Folwer's [Presentation model](http://martinfowler.com/eaaDev/PresentationModel.html) or the similar [Model-View-ViewModel](http://en.wikipedia.org/wiki/Model_View_ViewModel) for more on the pattern)